 We are extremely thankful to our Tempe local hosts (Angie McIntire and Marianne Moore) for agreeing to extend their planning for another year, our Winnipeg local host (Craig Willis) for accommodating us in 2023, and the staff at the hotels in Tempe and Winnipeg for understanding our situation and helping us to find a solution under these unusual circumstances.

-The North American Society for Bat Research invites bids for hosting the 2016 annual meeting of the society.
-Eligible states, province, and territory are UT, AZ, CO, NM, OK, TX and all of Mexico.
-Intention to bid should be communicated to one of the Program Chairs (Gary Kwiecinski via Gary dot Kwiecinski at Scranton dot edu or Frank Bonaccorso via bonafrank at yahoo dot com).
-Program chairs will provide detailed advice on bid preparation.
-Bids must be submitted by June 1, 2013 to the NASBR Board of Directors Chair, Deanna Byrnes (via dbyrnes at carthage dot edu).
-Support for locating suitable venues and obtaining bids is available - contact Shahroukh Mistry (mistrysh at butte dot edu).
-Additional information can be found on this website at the Host a Future NASBR Meeting tab.
-The NASBR Board of Directors will evaluate bids and successful bids meeting the basic criteria of the society will be placed before the members of the society at the NASBR business meeting in San José, Costa Rica for a vote of member preference.
+The North American Society for Bat Research invites bids for hosting the 2024 annual meeting of the society.
+Intention to bid should be by email to the Program Directors, who will provide detailed advice on bid preparation.
+Final bids must be submitted by July 1, 2021 to the Chair of the NASBR Board of Directors.
+Additional information can be found on this website under the Host a Meeting tab.
+The NASBR Board of Directors will evaluate bids and successful bids meeting the basic criteria of the society will be placed before the members of the society at the NASBR business meeting for a vote of member preference.